Which smart speaker is perfect for you?

+Amazon helped popularize smart home devices and smart speakers with the original Echo and the now-famous virtual assistant known as Alexa, but today you have a variety options from several different companies.
+As far as hardware, the differences largely come down to size, price and audio quality.
+If you don't need much oomph from your music, you can save money and get the same smarts in a smaller body.

-The Amazon Echo Dot and the Google Home Mini are both awesome smart devices.
-When you need an answer to a trivia question burning your brain, or if you want to turn on the lights or check your calendar without moving from the couch, a smart speaker is here to help.
+Our favorites, the Amazon Echo Dot and the Google Home Mini, are both awesome smart devices.
 Pretty much all of your options, including the two above, let you turn on the lights, play music, ask a question, set a reminder and more with simple voice commands.
 If that sounds appealing to you, it might be time to give in to the growing hype of this burgeoning category and buy a smart speaker.

-Amazon helped popularize the category with the original Echo and the now famous virtual assistant known as Alexa, but today you have a variety of voice assistant options from several different companies.
-As far as hardware, the differences largely come down to size, price and audio quality.
-If you don't need much oomph from your music, you can save money for the same smarts in a smaller body.

-Amazon, Google, and Apple all have competent smart speakers, and the competition between these tech giants has made this category better and better.
+Amazon, Google and Apple all make competent smart speakers, and the competition between these tech giants has made this category better and better.

-Here's a guide if you want a Google-equipped smart speaker, but your options are simpler.
-Pick up the $50 Google Home Mini if you want a low-cost entry point.
-Grab the $300 Google Home Max if you want impressive audio quality and are willing to pay for it.
-The original $100 Google Home smart speaker and voice assistant is also a solid option if you want something in the middle.

-The $350 Apple HomePod is your only option if you want a Siri-enabled smart speaker.
-But there's good news too: It sounds great.

-If you're platform agnostic, all of your choices might seem intimidating at first, but picking the best smart speaker can be easy if you know what you're looking for.
+If you're platform-agnostic, the range of choices might seem intimidating at first.
+But picking the best smart speaker can be easy if you know what you're looking for.
 We're here to help you do just that.

 Note that the products discussed here are independently chosen by our editors.
 CNET may get a share of the revenue if you buy anything featured on our site.

 Alexa's still the best.
-Amazon's voice assistant still has more abilities than the competitive voice assistants from both Google (called Google Assistant) and Apple (Siri).
-If you don't want to deal with the nitty gritty of the category and just want to try out a smart speaker, get this one.
+Amazon's voice assistant still has more capabilities than Google's Google Assistant and Apple's Siri.
+If you don't want to deal with the nitty-gritty of the category and just want to try out a smart speaker, get this one.

-The third-gen Amazon Echo Dot looks and sounds better than previous versions, costs only $50 and you can often find it on sale for less.
+The third-gen Amazon Echo Dot looks and sounds better than previous versions and still only costs $50.
 It offers all of the same smarts as more expensive Echo devices.
 You sacrifice some audio quality for the size and price, but it plugs into your own speakers, so you can easily make up for that difference.

-The $200 Sonos One is the best option if you want a smart speaker that sounds great.
-Pair two units to play stereo sound or multi-room audio, but even a single speaker sounds awesome playing a wide variety of music genres and it costs significantly less than other smart speakers with premium sound quality like the Google Home Max and the Apple HomePod.
+The about-$200 Sonos One allows you to pair two units to play stereo sound or multiroom audio, but even a single speaker sounds awesome playing a wide variety of music genres and it costs significantly less than other smart speakers with premium sound quality like the Google Home Max and the Apple HomePod.

 Add it up and the Sonos One is a great-sounding, reasonably priced smart speaker that can fit into households centered around Alexa, Google Assistant or Siri.
 That's a tough pitch to beat.

 Google Assistant now has almost as many capabilities as Alexa, making the $50 Google Home Mini a solid alternative to the Amazon Echo Dot.
 Plus, Google Assistant is a little smarter than Alexa.
-It responds more flexibly to commands if you can't remember the exact name of your smart home devices and Google's grouped commands called routines work with more types of devices than similar routines from Amazon.
+It responds more flexibly to commands if you can't remember the exact name of your smart home devices, and Google's grouped commands, called routines, work with more types of devices than Amazon's similar routines.
+Google Assistant can recognize multiple voices, so it'll give you and your spouse different answers if you each ask about your calendars, though Alexa can now do this too.

-Google's great at walking you through recipes, as you can go step-by-step and skip forward or back.
-Google Assistant can recognize multiple voices, so it'll give you and your spouse different answers if you each ask about your calendars.
-Alexa can do this now too, but Google still has the edge in assistant intelligence.
-The Google Home Mini is a great, low-cost way to take advantage of those smarts.
+Overall, Google still has the edge in assistant intelligence, and the Google Home Mini is a great, low-cost way to take advantage of those smarts.

 Deciding which assistant you want at the center of your smart home is a tough call.
 Both Alexa and Google Assistant work with lots of devices.
 Both help you organize and control them easily.
 While Google Assistant is a little smarter, Alexa works with more smart home devices and makes setup easier.

-Ultimately, we'll give the smart home edge to Alexa and the $150 Echo Plus.
+Ultimately, we'll give the smart-home edge to Amazon thanks to Alexa and the $150 Echo Plus.
 Alexa can send alerts if your smart speaker hears glass breaking or a smoke detector blaring.
-The Echo Plus combines the usual Alexa smarts with a speaker that sounds good and has a smart-home hub built in so you can sync your small sensors directly to it.
+The Echo Plus combines the usual Alexa smarts with a speaker that sounds good and has a smart-home hub built in so you can sync your small sensors with it instead of needing to buy more gear.

-The Apple HomePod is a bit more limited than the rest, however.
+The HomePod is a bit more limited than the rest, however.
 You can only play music from Apple's music service with voice commands.
-The rest give you a few popular music streaming options to pick from.
-As for the smart home, you're limited to devices that work with Apple's smart-home platform called HomeKit.
-So the HomePod has a few limitations the rest don't have, but that shouldn't matter to you if you're already invested in Apple products and just want great sound quality.
+Other smart speakers give you a few popular streaming options to pick from, like Spotify.
+As for the smart home, you're limited to devices that work with Apple's smart home platform, HomeKit.
+So the HomePod has a few limitations the rest don't have, but that shouldn't matter to you if you've already invested in Apple products and just want great sound quality.

-Given the wide array of smart speakers, you can surprisingly only find a handful that are portable.
-Fortunately, the JBL Link 20 checks all of the right boxes to qualify as a good battery-powered smart speaker.
-It has Google Assistant built-in, so it has smarts similar to the Google Home Mini.
-It has decent battery life and solid sound quality.
+Given the wide array of smart speakers, it's surprising how few are portable.
+Fortunately, the JBL Link 20 checks all of the right boxes to qualify as a good smart speaker, and it's battery-powered.
+It has decent battery life and solid sound quality, and it has Google Assistant built in, like the Google Home Mini.

 Even better, it's fully waterproof and can connect to your home's Wi-Fi network or you can stream with it through your phone's Bluetooth. $200 is a little pricey.
 It's often on sale for $150 and it's sold out at the moment, but JBL representatives reassured us it'll be back in stock soon.